 Opera Ignite’s specialized teaching artists will facilitate arts-based workshops in classrooms (schools, home-school, after school programs, etc.) Programs may include one-time sessions or a series of scaffolded workshops that take place over an extended period of time.
-All residencies are co-planned with classroom teachers to meet the students’ specific learning goals.
-While Opera Ignite specializes in Early Childhood programming, residencies are available for grades K-12.

 “My children were interested and engaged in activities during all workshops.
 Even the children with behavioral concerns were focused and participated in the activities.
 The children initiated follow up activities after every residency. – Sara Wittmer, preschool teacher